-- TRNG kickstart may need to be moved to the bootloader in a future release, so that the RNG can be used earlier. - The Job Ring driver has a registration and de-registration functions that are not currently necessary (and may be rewritten in future editions to provide for shutdown notifications to higher layers.
+- TRNG kickstart may need to be moved to the bootloader in a future release, so that the RNG can be used earlier. - The Job Ring driver has a registration and de-registration functions that are not currently necessary (and may be rewritten in future editions to provide for shutdown notifications to higher layers. - The full CAAM function is exclusive with the Mega/Fast mix off feature in DSM.
+If CAAM is enabled, the Mega/Fast mix off feature needs to be disabled, and the user should "echo enabled > /sys/bus/platform/devices/2100000.aips-bus/2100000.caam/2101000.jr0/power/wakeup" after the kernel boots up, and then Mega/Fast mix will keep the power on in DSM.

-51.8 Limitations in the Existing Implementation Overview
+52.8 Limitations in the Existing Implementation Overview